rosano/home/content/blog/2025-10-12-year-thirty-seven.md

 Most days, all I want to do is get back to it.

-It's immensely satisfying even if I'm the only person I know that might consider it relevant.
+It's abundantly satisfying even if I'm the only person I know that might consider it relevant.

 <roco-divider></roco-divider>